-- e.
-Select the Enable iTunes Media Server (Music Only) check box.
+- f.
+Select the Enable iTunes Server (Music Only) check box.

-- Click the Apply button.

 - g.
+Click the Apply button.

+- h.
 Enter the passcode.

-- h.
-Click the Allow Control button.
+- Click the Allow Control button.

 Your iPhone or iPad pairs with the router and the iTunes Server is ready.
 The router displays in the Remote app.